 Member, American Political Science Association

-I teach in the areas of Political theory, feminist theory, gender and cultural studies, the politics of film and literature.
-Some examples:
+I teach in the areas of Political theory, feminist theory, media, gender, legal and cultural studies, and the politics of film and literature.

 GNSS 2020J - Pembroke Research Seminar in Feminist Theory: Anti-War!
 Theaters of War/Politics of Refusal |